 Member States shall establish a link between MNSWs and the ESD and maintain it to ensure that information from MNSW is provided to the ESD and vice-versa.

-MS shall ensure that ship identification information and ship particulars reported by declarants are provided to the ESD through the MNSW as soon as submitted in the MNSW by declarants.
-MS shall ensure that the information complies with the syntax rules of the EMSWe dataset.
+MS shall ensure that ship identification information and ship particulars reported by declarants are provided to the ESD through the MNSW as soon as submitted by declarants and accepted by the MNSW (after semantic checks by the MNSW).
+MS shall ensure that the information complies with the semantic rules of the EMSWe dataset (e.g. data formats, structure, code values, business rules).

 MS shall ensure that information on exemptions are provided to SSN through the MNSW or through the National SSN system as soon as recorded by the relevant authorities.
 Alternatively, authorities issuing exemptions may report information on such exemptions using the graphical user interface of SSN.
-MS shall ensure that the information complies with the syntax rules of SSN.
+MS shall ensure that the information complies with the semantic rules of SSN (e.g. data formats, structure, code values, business rules).

 The national coordinator for the EMSWe shall be responsible for the management of the MNSW, including the coordination of users and the establishment and maintenance of the necessary national ICT infrastructure and procedures described in this document.

 Member States shall maintain a local copy of the information from the ESD (i.e. ship identification information, ship particulars and ship reporting exemption records) and make it available at national level to the users of the MNSW.
+This document does not specify how the information shall be made available to the declarants at national level.

 The Commission